orlikoski/Skadi/README.md

 3. Start reviewing data

 ## Collect information from host

-The CCF-VM uses the Cold Disk Quick Response (CDQR) tool to process individual artifacts or entire system images.
 The CyLR tool can assist with collecting data from Windows hosts.
-The best practice is to put all of the artifacts into one folder (or zip file).
+Any tool can be used to collect the forensic image or collect the artifacts.
+SFTP can be used to transfer the files securely to the CCF-VM.

-## Example
+## CyLR Collection Example
 On Windows host with .NET 4.0 (or greater) installed CyLR can be used:
 To execute CyLR on the host to SFTP the data directly to the CCF-VM use the following command:
 CyLR.exe -u cdqr -p Changemen0w! -s <CCF-VM IP address> -m